Andrew Benintendi Preview, Player Props: White Sox vs. Athletics

 Andrew Benintendi At The Plate

-- Among the qualified hitters in MLB play, he ranks 32nd in batting average, 46th in on-base percentage, and 126th in slugging.
+- Among qualified hitters in MLB, he ranks 35th in batting average, 45th in on-base percentage, and 125th in slugging.

-- Benintendi will look to extend his six-game hitting streak.
-He's batting .474 with two homers in his last games.

-- He has hit a home run in 3.5% of his games this year, and 0.8% of his chances at the plate.
+- He has homered in 3.4% of his games this season, and 0.8% of his chances at the plate.

-- Benintendi has an RBI in 30 of 115 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in one contest.
+- Benintendi has an RBI in 30 of 116 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.